jamesrharwood/thesis/data/iv_changes.md

 * Structure text with headings.
 * Use section URLs to send authors directly to relevant parts of guidance.
 * Consider hyperlinking related resources
-* Consider embedding guidelines that "fit together", like PRISMA and PRISMA-Abstracts
+* Consider embedding reporting guidelines that "fit together", like PRISMA and PRISMA-Abstracts
 * For information presented online, consider showing/hiding information as required.
 For example, if PRISMA-Abstracts were embedded into PRISMA, users could choose to expand or collapse it.
 Or you could show/hide guidance depending on whether the author is writing a funding application, protocol, manuscript.

 ---